niyunsheng/Visualization-of-Face-Losses/README.md

 ![](images/LeNet++.png)

-I also complete a mini resnet18 model, see `model.py` for more details.
+I also complete a mini resnet18 model (used as default), see `model.py` for more details.

 You can change the command line parameters to select different models.